bkw777/WP-2_IC-Card/README.md

 First, warning, this card is expensive.
 The MRAM chip is over $33 by itself.
 The 38-pin connector is over $9.
 The total BOM cost is over $50 before tax or shipping and not including the PCB or the 3d-printed top cover.
 The total including PCBs, cover, tax, & shipping is over $100!

-But it provides 4 128K banks in a single card, and preserves the data without a battery to leak, die, corrode, or get shorted from scratched traces, etc.
+But it provides 4 128K banks in a single card, and preserves the data without a battery.
+Having no battery is not merely more convenient.
+The data is also safer, since there is no risk of losing data from a short from scratched up soldermask and touching metal objects while the card is kicking around in a pocket outside of the WP-2.

 [MRAM-512 card PCB from PCBWAY](https://www.pcbway.com/project/shareproject/512k_MRAM_IC_Card_for_TANDY_WP_2_30f542a7.html)
 [MRAM-512 BOM.xls](WP-2_IC-Card_MRAM_512.Mouser.BOM.xls?raw=true) from Mouser because DigiKey doesn't have the 16827 in single quantities